IAmThe2ndHuman/IAmThe2ndHuman/README.md

 # Introduction
 H
 ## About me
-I'm a 17 year old male living in a country :scream::scream::scream::scream::scream:
+I'm a 17 year old male
-I like programming in Python (sorry if you like JS) and I'm currently learning Dart so that's a plus.
+I like programming in Python, Dart and Rust (probably my favorite of the three but also the one I'm least experienced in).

 # Stuff I (and my friends) have made
 I like to make stuff!